 Is your marketing performance suffering from an identity crisis?

-If you don’t have a customer identity solution that allows you to truly understand the person behind the ever-changing screen of choice, odds are, it is.
+If you don’t have a customer intelligence solution that allows you to truly understand the person behind the ever-changing screen of choice, odds are, it is.

 Everyday, consumers already switch among four connected devices like smartphones, laptops and tablets.
 With new smart technologies continually hitting the market– kitchen appliances, cars, even umbrellas – customers’ cross-channel habits will become even more complicated.
 Which means so, too, will the marketer’s ability to recognize and relate to them with relevancy, consistency and timeliness across all touchpoints.

 Fortunately, there is a solution: an identity graph.
 In this age when data runs rampant, the identity graph offers marketers a means to tie online and offline data sets across multiple platforms to a single customer view in order to gain a unified customer view.